-About Britain Yearly Meeting
+About Quakers in Britain

-Britain Yearly Meeting (BYM) is the national umbrella organisation for Quaker meetings in Britain.
-We provide events and support services to nearly 500 local Quaker meetings across Britain, carry out peace, sustainability & social justice work on their behalf, and work to raise public awareness of Quakerism.
+Quakers in Britain is the national umbrella organisation for Quaker meetings in Britain.
+We provide events and support services to nearly 500 local Quaker meetings across Britain, carry out peace, sustainability and social justice work on their behalf, and work to raise public awareness of Quakerism.

-All Quakers in Britain are invited to come together at Yearly Meeting (the annual sessions of Britain Yearly Meeting), which meets to explore, through worship, the issues of concern to British Quakers, and to guide the work of the national charity.
+All Quakers in Britain are invited to come together at Yearly Meeting.
+This annual gathering explores, through worship, issues of concern to British Quakers and guides the work of the national charity.

 We are a registered charity with an annual turnover of around £12m.
-Responsibility for the charity lies with the fifteen Trustees of Britain Yearly Meeting, appointed from among the Quaker community.
-We are based at Friends House (opposite Euston station in central London), which houses our central offices accommodating 150 staff.
+Responsibility for the charity lies with our fifteen trustees, appointed from among the Quaker community.
+We are based at Friends House (opposite Euston station in central London), which houses our central offices accommodating 130 staff.

-You can download our Trustees Annual Report & Financial Statements here: www.quaker.org.uk/annualreport.
+You can download our Trustees' Annual Report & Financial Statements at www.quaker.org.uk/annualreport.

-The work of Britain Yearly Meeting is carried out by five departments:
+The work of Quakers in Britain is carried out by the following departments:

-- Quaker Life supports Quaker meetings in their life and worship, oversees Quaker outreach, provides training, and organises events for children and young people. - Quaker Peace & Social Witness runs programmes supporting peace, economic justice, sustainability and criminal justice, through campaigning, training, placements, community empowerment and by supporting Quakers in their local activities. - Quaker Communications & Fundraising is made up of four teams providing: advocacy and media, content and publications, websites and e-news, and fundraising. - Quaker Church Affairs enables Quakers in Britain, as a national community, to thrive, through stewardship, events, and governance.
-It is underpinned by work on equity and justice in these structures. - Quaker Finance & Property oversees the budget and finances of BYM, including our ethical investment portfolio and properties.
+- Quaker Life supports Quaker meetings in their life and worship, oversees Quaker outreach, provides training, and organises events for children and young people. - Quaker Peace & Social Witness runs programmes supporting peace, sustainability and social justice, through campaigning, training, placements, community empowerment and by supporting Quakers in local activity. - Quaker Communications & Fundraising raises public awareness of Quakerism, provides advocacy, media, web and publications services to the organisation, and oversees fundraising from Quakers, Quaker meetings and Trusts. - Quaker Church Affairs works on governance, events, library and archives, including supporting our national church community and holding Yearly Meetings. - Quaker Finance & Property oversees the budget and finances of BYM, including our ethical investment portfolio and properties.